gabrielmcg/vp-netlify-test/storage/wordpress-mysql-nfs.md

 ## Create your first post

 Click on `Write your first blog post` and start creating some content.
-Add a blog title and then `Add Media` to upload an image to the Media Library and then `Insert into post`.
+Add a blog title and then click `Add Media` to upload an image to the Media Library and then `Insert into post`.
 In this example, the image is a file named
 `380 with OmniStack.jpg`.

 !["Create your first WordPress blog post"][media-wordpress-newpost-png]